silentfuzzle/Cue-Masher/README.md

 C:\\Amelia Earhart\\FinalAudio\\Music\\Along the Milky Way.wav,49,1,Milky Way,1

-## Unsupported Features and Known Bugs
+## Feature Requests and Known Bugs

-The following is a list of features that the application currently doesn't have and known problems.
+The following is a list of feature requests and known problems.
 These I will work on as I find that I need them for my own use or as requested.

-### High Priority

-* Needs an executable to run outside an IDE.
-* A bug that causes a sound effect to loop indefinitely when one or more keys are pressed quickly at the same time needs to be fixed.

-### Low Priority
+* Add support for ',' key.
+* Save changes to capitalization of sound names in the Edit Sound dialogue.
 * Needs ability to fade sound effects and music rather than hard stopping them.
 * Needs ability to raise or lower sound volume per sound.
 * Needs ability to loop a sound.